Essential Oil Combinations for Cleaning

 By far, my favorite use for essential oils is cleaning, especially during this time of year when you want to freshen everything up but it’s not quite time to throw open the windows with abandon.
 Making your own cleaning solution is easy and using essential oils will add extra cleaning power and freshness.

 Here are some recipes and tips:

-Add 8-10 essential oils to any all-purpose cleaner (we love our own Good Ole Soap), dishwashing liquid or laundry detergent.
+Add 8-10 drops of essential oil to any all-purpose cleaner, dishwashing liquid or laundry detergent.
 Many, many essential oils have antibacterial and antiseptic properties.
 Some of these are the usual suspects: Tea Tree, Eucalyptus, Thyme and of course, the all-purpose oil, Lavender.
 (Seriously, if you don’t have Lavender in your aromatherapy kit by now, I don’t know what to tell you!)

 You can make your own easy homemade all-purpose cleaner by combining 2 cups hot water, 10 drops of essential oil, and a tablespoon of liquid castile soap in a spray bottle.
 Shake it very well to combine.
 Eucalyptus, Thyme, Peppermint, and Clove oils are great for getting rid of unwanted smells as well as having those antiseptic qualities.
 Lemon is also great and adds that bright, fresh aroma to your surfaces.